OWASP/samm/v2.0/beta/core/governance/g-policy-compliance.md

 ## Maturity 3
 ### Benefit
+Have an understanding of your organisation's adherence to 3rd party compliance requirements.

 ### Activity
 Develop a program for measuring and reporting on the status of compliance between different applications.
 Application requirements and test scripts help determine the status of compliance.
 Leverage testing automation to promptly detect compliance regressions in frequently updated applications and ensure compliance is maintained through the different application versions.
 Whenever fully automated testing is not possible, QA, Internal Audit, or Information Security teams assess compliance periodically through a combination of manual testing and interview.